eddisonpham/StonkBench/README.md

-# Unified Benchmark for Synthetic Data Generation in Financial Time Series (SDGFTS)
+# StonkBench: Unified Benchmark for Synthetic Data Generation in Financial Time Series (SDGFTS)

 > A unified, reproducible benchmark for evaluating synthetic time series generators in finance.
 All results, metrics, and experiment outputs are automatically saved and organized.